What’s in Biden’s $1.9 trillion emergency coronavirus plan

 - Aid to local governments: Biden is pushing for $350 billion in emergency funding for state, local and territorial governments to keep front-line workers paid, distribute vaccines, increase testing and reopen schools.
 Democrats have long pushed for direct relief for state and local governments facing serious budget shortfalls.

-- Relief for transit systems: The proposal calls for $20 billion towards hard-hit transit agencies that will keep workers on the payrolls and avoid service cuts.
+- Relief for transit systems: The proposal calls for $20 billion toward hard-hit transit agencies that will keep workers on the payrolls and avoid service cuts.

-- Supporting tribal governments: Biden’s plan would direct $20 billion to support tribal governments’ pandemic response and increase access to personal protective equipment, internet connectivity, clean water and electricity in Indian County.
+- Supporting tribal governments: Biden’s plan would direct $20 billion to support tribal governments’ pandemic response and increase access to personal protective equipment, Internet connectivity, clean water and electricity in Indian Country.